2009 ACC men's basketball tournament: Schedule

+Game Times in EDT. #-Rankings denote tournament seeding.

 Seeding

 Teams were seeded based on the final regular-season standings, with ties broken under an ACC policy.

 Wake Forest and Duke split their regular-season games, each winning one.
 Wake Forest was awarded the second seed for its better record against top-seeded North Carolina: Wake won its only game, while Duke lost both games.

 By finishing fourth in the conference, Florida State joined North Carolina, Duke and Wake Forest as teams that received a first-round bye in the tournament.
-It was the first time that the Seminoles had earned a bye since joining the conference in time for the 1991-92 season.
+It was the first time that the Seminoles had earned a bye since joining the conference in time for the 1991–92 season.

 Clemson received the fifth seed because it beat Boston College in their only meeting.

 The three-way tie among Maryland, Virginia Tech, and Miami was broken based on the record of games played among the three teams.
 Maryland received the seventh seed for having the best winning percentage (2–1), Virginia Tech received the eighth seed (1–1), and Miami received the ninth seed (1–2).